westNeighbor/blender_music_visualizer/README.md

 # Be aware

-For the top Deco instancing part, when you choose `collection`, remember to check `Pick Instance` to separate all the objects in the collection.
+- For the top Deco instancing part, when you choose `collection`, remember to check `Pick Instance` to separate all the objects in the collection.
 However, before changing back to `Object` or `Default`, you must **uncheck** `Pick Instance` first, otherwise, the object or default will not appear.
+- Don't change the mesh name and the modifier name, but you can change the object name and the node group name.

 # Tutorial
 If you need more information and knowledge about my addon, you can check my tutorial on YouTube.